FeverDevJohnny/impactcontroller/README.md

 A).
 As it were, each component base class has detailed comments explaining what each thing does.
 Please review those for more information if the programmer's guide section isn't enough.

 Q).
 What's up with the mouse tilting being improperly timescaled?
 A).
 Due to how input is handled by Unity, mouse input refuses to timescale correctly.
 As a result, I've left it alone.
-This is speficially a problem on the mouse tilting feature and not the mouse sensitivity, thankfully.
+This is specifically a problem on the mouse tilting feature and not the mouse sensitivity, thankfully.

 Q).
 Can I sell a modified version of Impact?
 A).
-No. If you want, you can give people free copies of the modified controller, but it cannot be sold for money and you must credit me for my work.
+No. If you want, you can give people free copies of the modified controller, but it cannot be sold for money, and you must credit me for my work.
 Please review the LICENSE document included with the package for more information.

 Okay, now we can start talking about Impact's settings and the module system.
 We'll start with how to configure your controller, as well as reviewing which modules are attached by default.